Using Webhooks

 Step 2: Prepare the expected signature

 Compute an HMAC with the SHA-256 hash function.
-Use the provided secret as the key, and use the response body as the message.
+Use the provided secret as the key, and use the original request body as the message.

 Step 3: Compare the Signatures